SEARCH KENT STATE

 Candidates for Baccalaureate degrees who demonstrate high levels of scholarship throughout their undergraduate years are graduated with institutional honors.
 Graduation with Institutional Honors is conferred on students who earn baccalaureate degrees with a GPA of at least:

 Institutional Honors are based solely on the GPA earned in all coursework taken at Kent State University, including original grades forgiven under other policies.
 A minimum of 60 semester hours must be earned at Kent State University to qualify.
-For the purposes of computing the final GPA and determining honors awards, the GPA is extended to two decimal places and not rounded up.
+For the purposes of computing the final GPA and determining honors awards, the GPA is extended to three decimal places and not rounded up.

 Honor citations are inscribed on diplomas as follows: cum laude, magna cum laude and summa cum laude.